| | | |

 Ingredients

-• 1/2 cup fed sourdough starter or discard
+• 1/2 cup sourdough discard (fed starter works too)

 Instructions

-• Bake on 375 for 45-50 minutes, use a toothpick to ensure it’s done (when the toothpick comes out clean, it’s done).
+• Bake at 375 degrees Fahrenheit for 45-50 minutes, or until a toothpick inserted into the center comes out clean.

 Leave a Reply